HirokiHamaguchi/QiitaArticles/20260313_orcidlink/README.md

 https://tex.stackexchange.com/questions/577314/xelatex-hyperref-bounding-box

-That said, I personally think `\XeTeXLinkBox` could also be implemented via `\HyperrefLinkBox`, which may improve readability.
+That said, I personally think `\XeTeXLinkBox` could also be implemented via `\HyperrefLinkBox`, which may improve readability than the current PR implementation.
 If this way is preferred, I can change it.

 The name `\HyperrefLinkBox` intentionally includes “Hyperref” to avoid macro name collisions.
 If there is a more appropriate naming convention, I can adopt it.
 At least through an exact-match Google search, I confirmed no apparent naming conflict.

 ### Future Outlook

+Here, I would like to discuss the future outlook of this change.

 First, I would like maintainers to determine whether this PR is needed.
 If you already have another implementation direction in mind, I will withdraw this PR.